Emirhan1699/Grid-Maintenance-Analysis/README.md

 *🇹🇷 Türkçe versiyon için [aşağıya kaydırın](#türkçe-versiyon)*

 ## 📌 Project Overview
 Electrical grid reliability is critical for minimizing service disruptions and ensuring continuous energy delivery.
 This project was developed to evaluate the quantitative impact of scheduled grid maintenance operations on power outages across various regional operational centers.
-By transforming raw grid telemetry and maintenance logs (handling large-scale datasets exceeding 623,000 outage records and 11,000 maintenance logs) into actionable business intelligence, the dashboard provides deep analytical visibility into how proactive interventions influence fault frequencies, customer disruptions, and total outage durations.
+By transforming raw enterprise grid telemetry and maintenance logs into actionable business intelligence, the dashboard provides deep analytical visibility into how proactive interventions influence fault frequencies, customer disruptions, and total outage durations.

 ### 🏗️ Project Architecture & Workflow
 The end-to-end data lifecycle of this project was meticulously designed following industry best practices: